Jaco020/PianoTiles2_AutoClick/README.md

 # PianoTiles2_AutoClick
 As the name says it basically play game for you.
+*Created on 04.02.2020*

 ## Info
 Program was created to test a PIL and pyautogui functions.
 Inspired by CodeBullet